 NOTE: Average Housing price data are supplied by the Joe Samson Real Estate Team in Calgary "We put your interests and needs ahead of the sale when you choose to work with Calgary's best real estate agents!"

-In June 2020 the market caught a bid pushing prices up in all sectors but still following their down trends of lower highs and mostly lower lows.
-Average Condo prices lead the way down 24.4% below their June 2014 peak keeping them at MAY 2006 price levels.
+In August 2020 the strata market continued following their down trends of lower highs and mostly lower lows.
+Average Condo prices lead the way down 28.6% below their June 2014 peak keeping them at April 2006 price levels.

-Average single family detached prices continued to find buyer support as total residential sales moved up to the highs of the last 5 years.
-The ratio of listings to sales in Calgary is now only 3.6.
+Average single family detached prices continued to find buyer support as total residential sales turned down a tick from the recent of the last 5 years.
+The ratio of listings to sales in Calgary rose to 4.1.

-In May 2017 real estate buyers heard Trumpets and moved the average price of a detached house to a historical peak and now 37 months later, the buy side of the market continues to remain thin picking through low inventory levels and those with income reject strata units in favour of detached dwellings.
+In May 2017 real estate buyers heard Trumpets and moved the average price of a detached house to a historical peak and now the buy side of the market continues picking through low inventory levels rejecting strata units in favour of detached dwellings.

-The employed in Alberta enjoy the highest average employment earnings at $64,544/yr (April 2020 print) which includes the government shutdown subsidy and are now in total 12% above Canada's national average.
+The employed in Alberta enjoy the highest average employment earnings on the May 2020 print at $65,313/yr (2 month lag) which includes the government shutdown subsidy and are now 10% above Canada's national average.
 But in Canada, only 20% of households have a net worth greater than $1,000,000 (see my post "Household Net Worth" of June 2020).

-Foreign Direct Investment in Canada has been negative for two decades and the data plot spiked to a new wide in 2015, 2016, 2017 and 2018.
+Foreign Direct Investment in Canada has been negative for over two decades and the data plot spread has been widening since 2015.
 That's a trend.
 Housing is a commodity as is heavy Alberta crude.
 Follow the money, see the TSX chart and my notes on the commodities super cycle in my post Japan Redux.